nitishmadhukar/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```
 2. Devise a strategy to fill in the missing values
+**The strategy applied here is to impute the missing values with the average steps for the respective 5-minute time interval**

 ```r
         MeanStepsPerInterval <- activity %>% group_by(interval) %>% summarise(meanSteps = mean(steps, na.rm = T))